mattvolp/DrivenDb/README.md

 * A Windows Phone 8.1 target has been added to the Core project.

+### Changed

+* The default extension mode is now All instead or None.

 ### Improve

 * TODO: update console, keep current one or make command line